-Georgetown University’s McDonough School of Business has a highly experienced professional program staff to oversee the details of Executive Education program delivery and to ensure a successful and memorable custom experience from beginning to end.
+Georgetown University’s McDonough School of Business has a highly experienced professional program staff to oversee the details of corporate executive training delivery and to ensure a successful and memorable custom experience from beginning to end.
 Interested in a custom program for your organization?

 Senior Associate Dean for Custom Executive Education and Teaching Professor of Management